 Each test has a one-hour time limit.

-If you wish to start with Accelerated Algebra II and Trigonometry in the fall:
+If you wish to start with Honors Algebra II and Trigonometry in the fall:

-You will need to take and pass the Algebra I placement test, the Geometry placement test, and the Accelerated Algebra II and Trigonometry Supplemental test.
+You will need to take and pass the Algebra I placement test, the Geometry placement test, and the Honors Algebra II and Trigonometry Supplemental test.

 The Algebra I and Geometry placement tests are one hour each.
 The supplemental test is allotted 30 minutes.
 Therefore you need to set aside two-and-a-half hours for tests that morning.

-If you wish to start with either Precalculus or Accelerated Precalculus in the summer or fall:
+If you wish to start with either Precalculus or Honors Precalculus in the summer or fall:

 You will need to take and pass both the Geometry and Algebra II placement tests.
 We will assume you can manage the Algebra I level material and not require you to take that test that day; however, if you fail both the Geometry and Algebra II placement tests, then we may need to revisit that and you may need to come back and take the Algebra I test.